marcoguerri/cpuinfo/README.md

   * Fixed Counter 1 counts the number of clock cycles while the core is not in halted state
-  * Fixed Counter 2 counts the number of reference clock cycles (at the base operating frequency) while the core is not in halted state
+  * Fixed Counter 2 counts the number of reference clock cycles, at the base operating frequency, while the core is not in halted state

 The clock frequency of the core when not in halted state is obtained as follows:
 ```
-time_unhalted = base_reference_clock_frequency / reference_cycles_unhalted
-clock_frequeny = cycles_unhalted / time_unhalted
+clock_frequency = base_operating_frequency * (unhalted_core_cycles / unhalted_reference_cycles)
 ```

 ### License ###